A Mind that Doesn't Know Itself

 It was a threat so divorced from its obvious repercussions as to be unbelievable.
 Since pulling the trigger, the world has been scrambling to figure out just what Vladimir Putin was or – more crucially is – thinking.
 True, his sort of mind has got to be a fairly murky place, straining as it is with the power, paranoia, and the insecurity of a man who hasn’t heard the word “Nhet” this century.
-Given his single-mindedness, it might be a pretty straightforward place too.
-Spend any time in college bar, or with middle schoolers for that matter, and you soon learn that behavior can be straightforward and baffling at the same time.
+Given its single-mindedness, it might be a pretty straightforward place too.
+Spend any time in college bar, or with middle schoolers, and you soon learn that behavior can be straightforward and baffling at the same time.

-An obscure book from 2000, the year Putin came to power, called First Person – a sort of accidental auto-biography made up of interview transcripts – is now being reread for clues.
-The Western media has picked up on a passage wherein the wee Vlad is torturing a gigantic rat in his family’s apartment block.
-He manages to corner the terrified animal only to have it turn on him and attacks.
+An obscure book from 2000 – the year Putin came to power – called First Person, a sort of accidental auto-biography made up of interview transcripts, is now being reread for clues.
+The most theatrical being a passage wherein the wee Vlad is tormenting a gigantic rat in his family’s apartment block.
+He manages to corner the terrified animal only to have it turn and attack.
 The wee Vlad flees.
 The lesson appears to be that cornered animals are dangerous and little boys are morons, something most of us already know.
-More compelling is Putin’s frank admission that his rise in the old KGB was stymied because personality tests showed that he was both reckless and lacked human empathy.
-Sixty days into this war and I suppose that is self-evident as well.
+More compelling is Putin’s frank admission that his rise in the old KGB was stymied because personality tests showed that he was both reckless and lacked human empathy or, more to the point, a bold and thoughtless psychopath.
+Sixty days into this war, that is self-evident as well.

-So, what is the man thinking now?
+The world desperately wants to know what the man is thinking.
 Who knows?
 You could make a fairly strong argument that Putin himself doesn’t seem to know what he’s thinking either.
-This is more common than you might think.
+This is more common than you might imagine.

 The elephant perceives danger much differently than the rider.
 It senses danger on the weight of pattern recognition and uncertainty, not detailed analysis.
 While the rider is apt to take the evolutionary risky strategy of trying to sort out exactly what is happening, the elephant simply lashes out or it flees.
-It’s the famous fight or flight reflex and it is very hard to control consciously.
+It’s the famous fight or flight reflex and it is well-nigh impossible to control consciously.
 There is a very good evolutionary reason for this.
 Say you are walking in the wild and you hear a growl from the brush.
-Or, for that matter, you step out into a busy Atlanta street and get a strange sensation that something is about to crush you.
+Or, for that matter, you step out into a busy Atlanta street and get an unsettling sensation that something is about to crush you.
 You don’t stop to consider if the approaching vehicle is a Ford or a Chevy, you just step out of the way.
 You don’t think, you do.
-The brain’s amygdala, the part responsible for fight or flight, more or less short-circuits your ability to think through the details until it perceives that the danger is passed.
-To ponder the make and model vehicle (or what is crouched in the brush) will only get you killed.
+The brain’s amygdala, the part responsible for fight or flight short-circuits your ability to think through the details until it perceives that the danger has passed.
+To ponder the make and model vehicle (or what is crouching in the brush) will only get you killed.

-According to the Guardian, George Robertson NATO Secretary General from 1999-2003, met Putin shortly after his rise to power, where he made it clear that Russia was an important part of Western Europe, and asked Robertson: “When are you going to invite us to join NATO?”
+According to the Guardian, George Robertson, NATO Secretary General from 1999-2003, met Putin shortly after his rise to power.
+Robertson made it clear that Russia was an important part of Western Europe.
+So Putin asked him “When are you going to invite us to join NATO?”

 “Well,” Robertson said “we don’t invite people to join NATO, they apply to join NATO.”

 Just how good a fit Russia would have been in NATO is debatable.
-Putin is clearly a child of the USSR, which had its own answer to NATO, the Warsaw Pact.
-The alliance was mobilized several times during the Cold War, but only to attack other Warsaw Pact countries.
-He evidently has trouble with the core concept of “mutual defense.”
+Putin is clearly a child of the USSR, which had its own answer to NATO, the Warsaw Pact – an alliance noted for its invasion of other Warsaw Pact countries.

 Putin lashed out at Ukraine because he had the opportunity and nothing much happened when it threw a fit in 2014.
 What planning there was for the full-scale invasion doesn’t seem to have been with the military at all, but the FSB, the intelligence arm of the internal secret police, of which Putin was director in the 1990’s.
-These were his cronies, people who are almost by definition paranoid, half-crazed spooks.
+These were his cronies, people who are almost by definition paranoid and at least half-crazed.
 They also told him exactly what he wanted to hear: That Ukraine was riddled with agents and would implode with a good scare.
 He was so confident that a massive Victory Day sized fireworks display was held in Moscow the weekend before anyone even knew the invasion was planned.
 Russian officers packed their parade uniforms in tanks heading to Kyiv for a quick victory lap.
-Most tellingly, three days after the invasion Ria Novosti, Russia’s largest online media outlet, ran a (presumably) pre-scheduled story reporting that “there will be no more Ukraine, as the anti-Russia” and the entire fracas had been a “virtual civil-war.”
-The piece went on to say was Russia “restoring its historical fullness, gathering the Russian world, the Russian people together…” Ukraine, it went on to cheer, had returned to Russian.
+Most tellingly, three days after the invasion, Ria Novosti, Russia’s largest online media outlet, ran 20 minutes of a pre-scheduled story that reported “there will be no more Ukraine, as the anti-Russia” and the entire fracas had been a “virtual civil-war.”
+The piece went on to say was Russia “restoring its historical fullness, gathering the Russian world, the Russian people together…” and Ukraine had returned to Russian.

 Meanwhile, as heavy fighting bogged invading forces down outside of Kyiv and captured Russian soldiers seemed to have been under the impression that the whole thing was a military exercise on Russian soil, the story was quietly taken down.
 Russia’s formidable propaganda machine changed tack and, domestically, it is largely working.

-So far the arc of war aims has morphed from a) victory parades in a strangely grateful Kyiv until the defeated army was forced to retreat, which was b) to framed the retreat as a good-will gesture during peace negotiations that have proven to be a smoke-screen.
-Besides, c) liberating the Donbas Region for Russian-speaking Ukrainians, also strangely grateful for their own destruction, had always been real the objective.
+And they are tricky – the arc of war aims has morphed from a) victory parades in a strangely grateful Kyiv, until the Russian army was forced to retreat.
+To b) said retreat was framed as a good-will gesture during smoke-screen peace negotiations.
+To c) liberating the Donbas Region for Russian-speaking Ukrainians, also strangely grateful for their own destruction, had always been real the objective.
 Until it was d) making Ukraine into a landlocked country by extending Russian control to Transnista, a Russian-speaking breakaway republic in Moldovia which no one but Moscow recognizes.

 What this tells us is that Vladimir Putin doesn’t know what he wants, only that he is in a fight and his life depends on declaring victory.

 What that victory might look like is anyone’s guess.
 Putin has brought the Russian system out of balance without the institutional strength to right itself.
-He can’t seem to find his equilibrium.
+He can’t find his equilibrium.
 There is speculation that this might lead to dissolution of Russia itself, but it could just as easily lead to a tactical nuclear strike.
-The odds of a wider nuclear strike are longer – but sickeningly plausible.
-In Russia, they have three “footballs” carrying the nuclear launch codes to our one – or at least so far as Western intelligence services can tell.
+The odds of a wider nuclear war are longer – but sickeningly plausible.
+In Russia, they have three “footballs” carrying the nuclear launch codes to American’s one – or at least so far as Western intelligence services can tell.
 One of which is held by President Putin, one by the Defense Minister Sergei Shoigu and one by General Staff Chief.
 Under Russian law, they don’t all have to verify to launch, but two out of three do.
-Shoigu seems very unhappy about the war, and Kremlin watchers point hopefully that he just might be the person to lead a helpful palace coup might happen.
+Shoigu seems very unhappy about the war, and Kremlin watchers point hopefully that he just might lead a helpful palace coup.
+That is probably wishful thinking.
 If Putin gives the order for a nuclear strike, and it doesn’t happen, it will likely be over for him from the inside.
-This isn’t exactly comforting, but it does somewhat take the elephant’s trunk off the button.
+Not exactly comforting, but it does somewhat take the elephant’s trunk off the button.

-What both Putin’s rider and elephant must see is that if Ukraine wasn’t a nation before the invasion, that it is now.
+What both Putin’s rider and elephant must see is that if Ukraine wasn’t a nation before the invasion, it is now.
 It also must be becoming clear that with Finland and Sweden almost certainly joining the NATO alliance, he’s at now at war with the entire industrial/military might of the “West.”
-Which is exactly where he didn’t want to be.

 Perhaps young Vlad’s cornered rat story is useful here.
 In his mind, Putin has felt cornered since NATO didn’t roll out the red carpet and the old Warsaw gang stood in line to join up anyway.
 We already know what a cornered Putin is like when his fight reflex is triggered.
 He only has one weapon left up his sleeve to maintain what’s called “escalation dominance”, and if he can use it, it will take Russia down with him.
-The best thing now is to prod his inner circle and military into showing the elephant which way to take flight.
+The best thing now is to show the elephant which way to take flight.

 And leave the door open.